shristituladhar/NIT3213-AnimalApp/README.md

 It demonstrates API integration, clean Kotlin architecture, and dependency injection using Koin.

-It includes three screens: **Login**, **Dashboard**, and **Details** and interacts with the official `vu-nit3213-api` to authenticate users and display animal information.
+It includes three screens: **Login**, **Dashboard**, and **Details** and interacts with the official `vu-nit3213-api` to  authenticate users and fetch dynamic entity data based on their assigned keypass.

 ---